apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 * ADMIN - can cancel the query.
 * USER - cancel the query only if the query is launched by the user requesting the cancellation.

-## Starting the Web UI Using Authentication
+## Starting the Web Console Using Authentication

-The following example shows the sequence of steps you typically perform to access the Web UI when authentication is enabled on a Drill cluster.
+The following example shows the sequence of steps you typically perform to access the Web Console when authentication is enabled on a Drill cluster.

 1. Set the JVM library path to the location of the PAM `.so` file.
    `export DRILLBIT_JAVA_OPTS=" -Djava.library.path=/root/ "`